-What is a charge off?
+What is a Charge Off?

-Lenders will generally charge off your debt when you haven’t made monthly payments for six consecutive months.
+Lenders will generally charge off your debt when you haven’t made payments for six consecutive months.
 But don’t be confused, you’re not off the hook for the debt.
-Even if it’s been charged off, you still owe the money and you’ll likely hear from the debt collector who purchased your debt.
+Even if it’s been charged off, you still owe the money and you’ll hear from the debt collector who purchased your debt.

 A chargeoff is a big deal and can seriously affect your credit score.
 This happens for a couple of reasons:

-Steps to remove a charge off
+Steps to Remove a Charge-Off

 If you’re facing a charge off and you want to get it removed from your credit report, you’ll want to follow these steps: